 The Washington Department of Fish and Wildlife expects to stock or has stocked more than 16.6 million trout and kokanee into over 500 water bodies across the state to provide for excellent trout and kokanee fishing opportunities during 2021.
 The stocking is comprised of "catchables", "jumbos", "put, grow and take" and "fry/fingerling" plants.

 Stocking plans by year

 Catchable Trout Plants

-For the 2020 trout fishing season, 2.19 million catchables will be stocked throughout the state.
-Anglers will be pleased to find that like the last few years, the average size of catchables on opening day will be larger than in previous years.
-Catchables were on average eight inches in length, but this year, they will be closer to 11 inches.
+For the 2021 trout fishing season, 2.17 million catchables will be stocked throughout the state.
+Like the last few years, the average size of catchables on opening day is expected to be about 11 inches in length.
 To keep track of when catchables are stocked in real-time, anglers can consult https://wdfw.wa.gov/fishing/reports/stocking/trout-plants

-In 2020, the Department will stock hundreds of lakes throughout the state with 146,559 jumbo trout averaging greater than 14 inches in length and 1 pound or larger in weight.
+In 2020, the Department will stock hundreds of lakes throughout the state with nearly 151,000 jumbo trout averaging greater than 14 inches in length and 1 pound or larger in weight.
 To keep track of when Jumbo Trout are stocked in real-time, anglers can consult https://wdfw.wa.gov/fishing/reports/stocking/trout-plants

 Trout and Kokanee Fry, Fingerling and Put, Grow and Take Plants